 Good for Londoners: the scheme makes the most sense for those wishing to settle in the capital, since you can borrow up to 40 per cent of the total value from the government.
 This again means that not only do you need a lower deposit, but you're also applying for a commercial mortgage on only 60 per cent of the house price.
 So, in order to buy a property that costs £400,000, you'd need a deposit of £20,000, and would be applying for a mortgage on £220,000.
 This can be very valuable to those who want to buy in London but have average salaries (the median London salary currently stands at £34,473).

-You have time to save: while the deadline for opening a Help to Buy ISA is 30th November 2019, you will be able to continue putting savings in until 2029 (which may well change depending on government policy changes between now and then).
+You have time to save: while the deadline for opening a Help to Buy ISA was 30th November 2019, you will be able to continue putting savings in until 2029.

 What are the drawbacks of Help to Buy?